 Armoured Fighting Vehicles

-Battle tank – a self-propelled armoured fighting vehicle, capable of heavy firepower, primarily of a high muzzle velocity direct fire main gun necessary to engage armoured and other targets, with high cross-country mobility, with a high level of self-protection, and which is not designed and equipped primarily to transport combat troops.
+Battle tank – (MBT, main battle tank) a self-propelled armoured fighting vehicle, capable of heavy firepower, primarily of a high muzzle velocity direct fire main gun necessary to engage armoured and other targets, with high cross-country mobility, with a high level of self-protection, and which is not designed and equipped primarily to transport combat troops.
 Such armoured vehicles serve as the principal weapon system of ground-force tank and other armoured formations.
 Battle tanks are tracked armoured fighting vehicles which weigh at least 16.5 metric tonnes unladen weight and which are armed with a 360-degree traverse gun of at least 75 millimetres calibre.
 In addition, any wheeled armoured fighting vehicles entering into service which meet all the other criteria stated above shall also be deemed battle tanks.
 (OSCE1)

 Armoured combat vehicle – a self-propelled vehicle with armoured protection and cross-country capability.
 Armoured combat vehicles include armoured personnel carriers, armoured infantry fighting vehicles and heavy armament combat vehicles.
 (OSCE1)

-Armoured personnel carrier – means an armoured combat vehicle which is designed and equipped to transport a combat infantry squad (six to fourteen soldiers) and which, as a rule, is armed with an integral or organic weapon of less than 20 millimetres calibre.
+Armoured personnel carrier (APC) – means an armoured combat vehicle which is designed and equipped to transport a combat infantry squad (six to fourteen soldiers) and which, as a rule, is armed with an integral or organic weapon of less than 20 millimetres calibre.
 (OSCE1)

-Armoured infantry fighting vehicle – an armoured combat vehicle which is designed and equipped primarily to transport a combat infantry squad, which normally provides the capability for the troops to deliver fire from inside the vehicle under armoured protection, and which is armed with an integral or organic cannon of at least 20 millimetres calibre and sometimes an antitank missile launcher.
+Armoured infantry fighting vehicle (AIFV) – an armoured combat vehicle which is designed and equipped primarily to transport a combat infantry squad, which normally provides the capability for the troops to deliver fire from inside the vehicle under armoured protection, and which is armed with an integral or organic cannon of at least 20 millimetres calibre and sometimes an antitank missile launcher.
 Armoured infantry fighting vehicles serve as the principal weapon system of armoured infantry or mechanised infantry or motorised infantry formations and units of ground forces.
 (OSCE1)

 Heavy armament combat vehicle – an armoured combat vehicle with an integral or organic direct fire gun of at least 75 millimetres calibre, weighing at least 6.0 metric tonnes unladen weight, which does not fall within the definitions of an armoured personnel carrier, or an armoured infantry fighting vehicle or a battle tank.
 (OSCE1)